Jack W. Hill: Second enlistment

 Hill reenlisted on October 17, 1946, now truly at eighteen years of age, and served three and a half years of duty before being discharged a second time in June 1950.
 During his second enlistment, he held his previous service number of one million, although the post-World War II media took little interest.

 Hill's final rank was that of corporal, and his only military decorations were the National Defense Service Medal (NDSM) and the World War II Victory Medal.
 Neither medal was presented to Hill during his service, but both were considered "automatic" due to the time periods in which he served: the World War II Victory Medal for service between 1941 and 1946 and the NDSM for service after June 27, 1950, during the era of the Korean War.
 In fact, Hill qualified for the National Defense Service Medal by only three days of service, as he was discharged on June 30, 1950.

 The One Millionth Marine

 Although Hill is cited in Marine Corps history as holding service number one million, the honor of actually holding the one millionth service number technically falls to #1,020,001, since Marine enlisted service numbers start at #20,001: on this basis, actual holder of the one millionth Marine enlisted service number was Private First Class Edgar Patrick Wibbenmeyer, who was issued #1,020,001 on 11 August 1945.

-Even Wibbenmeyer's claim is slightly dubious, since between 1920 and 1940, the Marine Corps left approximately forty thousand service numbers unissued, which means that the true one millionth service number would be slightly higher than #1,060,001.

-Hill was also never the one millionth Marine, although some of the newspapers referred to him as such, since the Marine Corps had been in existence for over a century and a half before Hill's entry, with service number 1,000,000 simply the result of the service number system invented in 1920.